Climate resilience: Implementation

-The building of climate resilience is a highly comprehensive undertaking that involves of an eclectic array of actors and agents: individuals, community organizations, micropolitical bodies, corporations, governments at local, state, and national levels as well as international organizations.
-In essence, actions that bolster climate resilience are ones that will enhance the adaptive capacity of social, industrial, and environmental infrastructures that can mitigate the effects of climate change.
-Currently, research indicates that the strongest indicator of successful climate resilience efforts at all scales is a well-developed, pre-existing network of social, political, economic and financial institutions that is already positioned to effectively take on the work of identifying and addressing the risks posed by climate change.
-Cities, states, and nations that have already developed such networks are, as expected, to generally have far higher net incomes and GDP.
+Building climate resilience is a challenging activity that involves a wide range of actors and agents.
+It can involve individuals, community organizations, corporations, government at all levels as well as international organizations.
+Research shows that the strongest indicator of successful climate resilience efforts at all scales is a well developed, existing network of social, political, economic and financial institutions that is already positioned to effectively take on the work of identifying and addressing the risks posed by climate change.
+Cities, states, and nations that have already developed such networks generally have far higher net incomes and gross domestic product (GDP).